 Liquidity risk encompasses the risk that a company cannot meet its financial obligations in full.
 The Company's main sources of liquidity are its cash and cash equivalents.
-These funds are primarily used to operating cost, finance working capital, exploration expenditures, evaluation expenditures, and acquisitions.
+These funds are primarily used for operations, finance working capital, exploration expenditures, evaluation expenditures, and acquisitions.